jantic/DeOldify/README.md

 * **(Training Only) BEEFY Graphics card**.
 I'd really like to have more memory than the 11 GB in my GeForce 1080TI (11GB).
 You'll have a tough time with less.
 The Generators and Critic are ridiculously large.
 * **(Colorization Alone) A decent graphics card**.
 Approximately 4GB+ memory video cards should be sufficient.
-* **Linux (or maybe Windows 10)**  I'm using Ubuntu 16.04, but nothing about this precludes Windows 10 support as far as I know.
-I just haven't tested it and am not going to make it a priority for now.
+* **Linux**  I'm using Ubuntu 18.04, and I know 16.04 works fine too.  **Windows is not supported and any issues brought up related to this will not be investigated.**

 #### Easy Install